 A commuter ferry from the periphery of the DC urban region would solve only the "how to get to work" problem.
 Ferries would operate as one-way transportation services, carrying commuters in the morning into DC and bringing them back to the suburbs in the afternoon.

 The proposed ferry offered virtually no opportunity to stimulate development of transit-friendly communities in Prince William.
 Facilitating the export of workers to DC would not help to convert that county from a bedroom community into a job center.
-However, the Potomac and Rappahannock Transportation Commission transit officials focused on transporting people rather than stimulating transit-oriented development that would reduce overall transportatin demand.
+The Potomac and Rappahannock Transportation Commission (PRTC) transit officials are in the transportation business, not in the land use planning business.
+They have focused on transporting people and improving service for commuters, rather than stimulating transit-oriented development that would reduce overall transportation demand.

 The primary alternative to using I-95 is the Virginia Railway Express (VRE).
 The railroad trip from Woodbridge to L'Enfant Station would take the same amount of time as a ferry trip to the Navy Yard.
 Ferry operators needed $15/trip to make a profit, so transit subsidies would be needed to compete with the VRE cost of $10/trip.

 People living within walking distance of the Belmont Bay terminal (and thus the Woodbridge VRE station) were the most likely candidates to choose the ferry.
 Previous studies had shown that people who had already driven part-way to work on I-95 were less likely to switch modes and take a ferry to complete their commute to work.21